hoanvu/hoanvu.github.io/_posts/2016-05-09-np-problems.md

 So, **searching for some item in a list** can be classified as a **P** problem because its execution time can be measured by some function of input size.
 In other words, its runtime is polynomial.

 Unfortunately, not every problem run in polynomial time, at least on regular computer, which means their runtime can not be determined using a linear function of the input size.
+We call these **NP problems**.

 Some examples of NP problems are: